W (duo): 2006-2007: Hiatus and disbandment

 On January 11, 2006, the release of a new single, "Dō ni mo Tomaranai" on February 22, followed by their third full-length album, W3: Faithful on March 15, was announced.
 However, they were pushed back after photographs of Kago smoking underage were published in Friday in February 2006.
 Hello!
 Project issued a press statement saying that Kago and W's activities had been suspended indefinitely.
-Kago was put under house arrest for a year and was not allowed to contact Tsuji.
+Kago was ordered by her agency to stay at her family's residence in Nara for one year to self-reflect and was not allowed to contact Tsuji.

 In January 2007, Kago returned to Tokyo and did assorted clerical work at her agency's office while the company was making preparations for her comeback.
 Not long after, photographs of Kago smoking underage for a third time, as well as going on a "dirty weekend trip" to an onsen with a 37-year-old man, began circulating in the media, completely tarnishing her reputation.
 Kago was dismissed from the company, and W disbanded as a result.